-A good garage door paint should dry extremely hard and create a sheen which helps with rust by creating a barrier for year-round elements and bad weather!
+A good garage door paint should dry extremely hard and create a sheen that helps with rust by creating a barrier for year-round elements and bad weather.

 Preparing Your Garage Door For Painting

 Before painting your garage door you “MUST” remove any sheen from the original paint.
 You must not paint over a high sheen paint because you will find after a few weeks it will start to bubble and peel away.

 Use a sand pad or a sanding block to take the sheen away and dull the original paint.
 You can take it back to the steel if you want a rock-solid paint job, but this will take time.